What is solar & storage?

 • Solar panels can increase the value of your home as well as making it more energy-efficient

-• The payback period for solar panels is getting shorter year-on-year with the increase in energy prices - you can lower your energy costs by up to 90%
+• The payback period for solar panels is getting shorter year-on-year with the increase in energy prices - you can lower your electricity bills by up to 90%

 • Not only is solar power good for the environment, but you can even earn money back for surplus energy exported back to the grid